2nd Rowan County Regiment

-The 2nd Rowan County Regiment was first established in October 22, 1775 as a local militia in Rowan County in the Province of North-Carolina.
+The 2nd Rowan County Regiment was first established on October 22, 1775, as a local militia in Rowan County in the Province of North-Carolina.
 This regiment was created from the existing Rowan County Regiment of militia.
 Its original officers were Col Adlai Osborne, Lt Col Christopher Beekman, and Major Charles McDowell.
 Adlai Osborne was a leader in Rowan County and member of the Rowan County Committee of Safety.
 On May 9, 1777, the regiment was renamed the Burke County Regiment, which was active until the end of the Revolutionary War in 1783.

 History

 First Instance of 2nd Rowan County Regiment

-The 2nd Rowan County Regiment was initially established on October 22, 1775 as an off-shoot of the Rowan County Regiment when the 1st and 2nd Rowan County Regiments were established.
+The 2nd Rowan County Regiment was initially established on October 22, 1775, as an off-shoot of the Rowan County Regiment when the 1st and 2nd Rowan County Regiments were established.
 Most of the original officers of the Rowan County Regiment were assigned to the 1st Rowan County Regiment.
 The 2nd Rowan County Regiment's initial assignment was to march to the coast of North Carolina to support the Battle of Moore's Creek Bridge.
 The regiment marched to Cross Creek and found out that they were too late for the battle, so they turned around and headed home.
 The Regiment saw action only at McDowell's Station and the Cherokee Expedition in 1776.
 McDowell's station was located at Quaker Meadows along the upper Catawba River in western Rowan County, near present-day Morganton.
 Ten men from the regiment, under command of Lieutenant Colonel Charles McDowell, defended 120 local settlers from attack by the Cherokee.
 This was a prelude to the Cherokee Expedition that involved additional troops from both the 1st and 2nd Rowan County regiments.

 Known senior officers are listed below for the 2nd Rowan County Regiment (October 22, 1775 – May 9, 1777):